Skip to main content

 About the condition

 Varicose veins are swollen and enlarged veins that can occur in your legs.
 They develop when the small valves inside the veins stop working properly.
-In a healthy vein, blood is prevented from flowing down the leg by a series of tiny valves that open and close to let blood through.
+In a healthy vein, blood is prevented from flowing down the leg by a series of valves that open and close to let blood through.
 If the valves weaken or are damaged, the blood can flow backwards and collect in the vein, eventually causing it to become swollen and enlarged (varicose).

 What are the BENEFITS of the intervention?